hyperledger-labs/splice/README.md

 files based on our protobuf files as well as run the Daml codegen on our daml models.

-In order to pass in CI, source code must be formatted by `prettier`.
+In order to pass in CI, source code must be formatted by `prettier` (by e.g. running `cd apps/wallet/frontend && npx prettier --write src`).

 1. Generating protobuf files: